Where to Stay in Hoi An: A Local’s Guide for First-Timers

 This whole riverfront area on An Hoi Island facing Old Town is a great and peaceful place to chill, people-watch, and catch your breath.

 Papa’s Coffee is on Cam Nam Island in Hoi An.
+If you stay at the Moire Hoi An, you’d be right around the corner from here.
 You can walk here from Old Town.
 Papa is a grandfather who runs the coffee shop with his family.
 They’re all lovely.
 Plus, the river views and quietness of this area are great.

 Pink flowers outside of Papa's Coffee in Hoi An, Vietnam.